Description

 improve student experience.>>>>>

-As an academic representative on my programme at Manchester Metropolitan, I had an important role in the process of student democracy— representing the views of my peers to the university, trying to strike a balance between the needs of students and the requirements of the institution.
+As an academic representative on my programme at Manchester Metropolitan, I had an important role in the process of student democracy— representing the views of my peers to the university.

 Working through large volumes of data and feedback can be challenging.
-To make the process more efficient, I decided to establish a system that would streamline some of the processes involved in academic representation.
+I thought that it may be helpful to use some of the skills I've developed in software engineering to streamline the process.

 By doing this, I was able to address all the feedback I received, maintain constant communication with the student body, and have my efforts recognised as Course Rep of the Semester across the Faculty of Business and Law.